Abu Hubaida

-Abu Hubaida (born 10 July 1994) is an Indian professional para-badminton player.
+Abu Hubaida (born 10 July 1994) is an Indian professional para badminton player.
 He made his international debut in 2016.
 He won his 1st international title for his country when he won a gold & a bronze medal in Uganda Para-Badminton International in 2017.
 He became national champion of men's singles in 2018 by beating former national champion Sanjeev Kumar.

-He is currently the national champion in men's doubles with his doubles partner Prem Kumar Ale.
+He is the national champion in men's doubles with his doubles partner Prem Kumar Ale.
 He and his partner are also ranked 6th in men's doubles and he is ranked 16th in men's singles on the Badminton World Federation Para-Badminton World Ranking.

 He received LAXMAN AWARD, which is the highest sport honor of Uttar Pradesh from Chief Minister Shri Yogi Adityanath on 24 January 2021.